Why use Geary

 Geary is a great example of a polished and modern, single-purpose software.
-It’s open-source (because you don’t want others reading your emails and pleasing to the eye, a combination not easy to come by.
+It’s free, open-source (because you don’t want others reading your emails) and pleasing to the eye, a combination not easy to come by.

-Why you shouldn’t use Geary on Windows 10
+Why not to use Geary on Windows 10

 - Inconsistent behaviour of window maximize button, taskbar button and window resize handles.
 Possibly an issue of the X11 server.